 When to Seek Treatment

-If you test positive for Lyme, (or if you have a tick bite plus the telltale rash) your doctor will most likely prescribe the antibiotic doxycycline: A one-to four-week course of the drug (depending on how you respond) will almost always wipe out the infection.
+If you test positive for Lyme, or if you have a tick bite plus the telltale rash, your doctor will most likely prescribe the antibiotic doxycycline.
+A one-to-four-week course of the drug (depending on how you respond) will almost always wipe out the infection.

 According to the CDC and IDSA, a single dose of doxycycline taken within 72 hours of a tick bite can prevent the disease from emerging altogether.
 That drug does come with side effects as it can make your skin more sensitive to sunlight and cause nausea or vomiting in about 20 percent of people taking it.